CliffAgius/MauiCT-Wiki/Yearly-Elections.md

 You are allows to vote (upvote) as many nominees as you wish.

-At the end of the 2023 election, the nominations with the top three (3) total votes will join the team.

 We ask the community to avoid abusing the voting system by creating new GitHub accounts to vote additional times for a preferred candidate.
 We reserve the right to ban users from the Community Toolkit organization whom we suspect of creating multiple accounts to vote for a specific candidate in the yearly elections.

 ## Election Results